 Lan Yu captured over 80,000 of their people, including hundreds of their royal members, and obtained large numbers of their treasures and livestock.

-After this war, Genghis Khan’s honorable Golden Family lost their control over the Mongolian Plateau forever; the rest Mongolians then separated into three smaller regimes.
+After this war, Genghis Khan and Kublai Khan’s honorable Golden Family lost their control over the Mongolian Plateau forever, and the rest Mongolians then separated into three smaller regimes.

 This war was the Battle of Buir Lake in Chinese history.